airpair/catching-up-with-javascript-higher-order-functions/post.md

 They are all around you, your code, your company, your community, your frameworks.
-You may not be aware of them or perhaps you never properly understood what is going on about them, but trust me: your life would never be the same without them.
-They are unique and pave the way for **Functional programming** (although Functional programming is not only about them).
+You may not be aware of them or perhaps you never properly understood what is going on about them, but trust me: your life will never be the same without them.
+They are unique and pave the way for **Functional programming**.
 With you, **Higher-order functions**!

 ## Higher-order functions 101